lambda-fairy/maud-book/basic_syntax.md

 }
 ```

-To concatenate multiple items within an attribute, wrap the whole thing in braces.
+To concatenate multiple values within an attribute, wrap the whole thing in braces.
 This syntax is useful for building URLs.

 ## Empty attributes `checked?` `disabled?=foo`